 The local symmetry and the quality of remeshing of the surfaces play crucial roles for the knotwork on surfaces.
 Based on our remeshed results, those uniform quads and triangles provide a perfect canvas for Celtic knot design.
 Similar to the method in [26], we set control points directly on surfaces, connecting them using polynomials based on the knot designing rules.
 Compared with traditional geometric texture synthesis approaches, we do not need shell mapping from planar domains to surfaces.
-Figs. 1, 13, and 16 show our Celtic knot synthesis results on several surfaces.
+Figures 1,13,16 show our Celtic knots synthesis results on several surfaces.
 The knotwork has complicated structures and rich symmetries.
-In the last example, Celtic knots are woven with colored threads only over Bimba's body due to the aesthetic concern, mimicking the dressed sweater.
+In the last example, celtic knots are woven with colored threads only over Bimba's body due to the aesthetic concern, mimicking the dressed sweater.

-5.3 Pen-and-Ink Sketching of Surfaces

-Pen-and-ink sketching of surfaces is a nonphotorealistic style of shape visualization.
-In this work, we follow
+Pen-and-ink Sketching of Surfaces Pen-and-ink sketching of surfaces is a non-photorealistic style of shape visualization.
+In this work, we follow Hertzmann and Zorin [16] by treating